 Engineers have developed a concept plane which they believe, might be similar to passenger planes in 40 years time.
 However in the past futurologists have been wide of the mark, with predictions of jet packs, flying cars, and cities in the sky.
 BBC Reporter Rajan Datar investigates whether, in the year 2050, we are really likely to be flying in transparent aeroplanes…and powered by solar energy!

 Link to the BBC video

-During the flight it reached a unbelievable height of 8,700 m (28,543 ft).
-It is the longest and highest flight recorded by a solar-powered plane.
+The aircraft used super-efficient solar cells and batteries to stay in the air after the Sun’s rays had faded.
+The plane touched down at the military Payerne airfield at 0900 (0700 GMT) after a total flight time of 26 hours.
+During the flight it reached a unbelievable height of 8,700 m (28,543 ft)!
+It was st the time the longest and highest flight recorded by a solar-powered plane.
 The aircraft was steered by Andre Borschberg, a former fighter jet pilot from Switzerland.
-The plane has 12,000 solar cells arranged on top of its wing which stored enough energy to power the plane for the flight through four engines.
+The plane had 12,000 solar cells arranged on top of its wing which stored enough energy to power the plane for the flight through four engines.

 Read more about this amazing project at Solar Impulse

 Image copyright of MIT/Aurora Flight Sciences